Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 While federal warrants issued by U.S. Marshals are stored in their WIN system database, these are only made available to certain LEO agencies and remain undisclosed to the general public.

-Warrants expire 5 years after issuance date.
+Warrants expire 5 years after the issuance date.

 A Synopsis of Hawaii Background Checks

-Official background checks are often much more informative and in depth than criminal or arrest records in Hawaii, as they often include prior employment information, traffic violations, education and work history, credit usage and more.
+Official background checks are often much more informative and in-depth than criminal or arrest records in Hawaii, as they often include prior employment information, traffic violations, education and work history, credit usage and more.

-For professional purposes, Hawaii background checks are done by the Hawaii Criminal Justice Data Center and are name-based or fingerprints checks.
+For professional purposes, Hawaii background checks are done by the Hawaii Criminal Justice Data Center and are name-based or fingerprint checks.
 This same information can be found via eCrim if it’s for personal reasons.

 Agencies that require background checks in Hawaii and the process for each entity can be found by using the links below:

-Hawaii Agency That Requires a Background Check Reasons for Screening
+Hawaii Agency That Requires a Background Check | Reasons for Screening |

 Hawaii Office of Health Care Assurance